elimisteve/website/app/_includes/homepage/pitch.md

 ### Migration

-We believe that behing free to choose your personal server hoster is a greater freedom, and you shouldn't have to pay or worry about technical bits to migrate!
+We believe that being free to choose your personal server hoster is a greater freedom, and you shouldn't have to pay or worry about technical bits to migrate!

 ### Do you feel concerned?
 Then, you are ready to